 MariBeth will share with you evidence-based practice, from the ASHA evidence-based triangle, about the language skills that strongly predict learning deficits across settings and situations and provide strategies that will address these language skills in your daily therapy, whether it is online or in person.
 This institute will focus on practical strategies that can be implemented in the context of therapy, as well as utilize across settings and situations.

-You will leave with numerous ideas for reading, writing, language, and games to assist your students with moderate to severe reading, writing and language deficits, as well as ways to maximize your effectiveness as an SLP in the school setting.
+You will leave with numerous ideas for reading comprehension, writing, language, and games to assist your students with moderate to severe reading, writing and language deficits, as well as ways to maximize your effectiveness as an SLP in the school setting.

-A Practical, Two-Day Institute Focused the SLP's Role in Helping Students with Reading and Communication Deficits
+A Practical, Two-Day Institute Focused on the SLP’s Role in Helping Students with Literacy and Communication Deficits

 Plan to attend as a school or district team in a two-day institute that will address the needs of your students with practical assessment and intervention practices.
 Learn how to build on the success of your current program and expand your repertoire of skills and strategies.
 Time is of the essence and your use of time is valued as a practicing professional, identifying key components that have the greatest impact on student achievement and success.
-Leave equipped with assessment and intervention tools supported by evidence-based practices, whether you are working in-person or online.
+Leave equipped with assessment and intervention tools supported by evidence-based practices.

-Develop a Plan to Structure Your SLP Program to Boost Expertise and Collaboration for Student Success in Reading and Communication
+Develop a Plan to Structure Your SLP Program to Boost Expertise and Collaboration for Student Success with Literacy and Communication

 - Applicable ways to incorporate reading and writing goals into all aspects of your oral language therapy